Learn about the planets, galaxies and more with these awesome Outer Space Crafts for Kids! Perfect for Show and Tell or summer STEAM projects!

 Figment Creative Labs brings us a craft that’ll give kids a peek into the grand beauty of space.
 These snow globes also help kids learn about density and why oil and water don’t mix.

 Got your summer reading all planned out?
 Make this journey a spectacular one with these cute rocket corner bookmarks!
 These also make great back to school gifts for friends.

 This craft from The Kindergarten Connection is the perfect recycled craft post Easter, since you can make use of those empty plastic eggs!
 Add some toilet rolls and you have some amazing little rockets to play with!

 If you’ve got little ones who love everything space but aren’t that informed about planets and things, encourage their interest with this easy space wreath from 3 Dinosaurs.
 With craft paper and paper plates, you’re good to go!

-This free printable game is perfect for little astronauts to learn the names of the various parts of the solar system as well as their characteristics – all while playing!
+This printable game is perfect for little astronauts to learn the names of the various parts of the solar system as well as their characteristics – all while playing!

 Old CDs come in handy for so many fun projects, and this CD planet from Kristen Hewitt is no different!
 But this isn’t a 2-dimensional craft – with Styrofoam halves, this turns into a 3 D model of planet Saturn.

 If you’ve got more plastic eggs leftover, use them to make these adorable plastic egg aliens.
 Make sure to have tack its on hand so that you can make sure your aliens don’t keep wobbling!